When you start a business, you are faced with a never-ending list of challenges and obstacles to overcome.

-Here are the three foundational pieces of marketing that you must follow in order to create success.
+Here are the three foundational pieces of marketing that you must follow to create success.

 1. Make something worth marketing.

 Believe it or not, powerful marketing starts at the conception of an idea, at the fruition of your first product.
-In order to generate a powerful marketing strategy, you need to first create a high-quality product.
+To generate a powerful marketing strategy, you need to first create a high-quality product.

 2. Bridge the gap between product and customer.

 You can't market something if it doesn't have a brand.
-In order to successfully market a product, the brand must speak directly to them and spark an emotional response.
+To successfully market a product, the brand must speak directly to them and spark an emotional response.

 Double-down your branding budget onto one specific product and build an eco-system across every platform so that your audience sees your product on every social marketing place.
-This way you stay top of mind, and as a result, stay top of everything.
+This way you stay top of mind and, as a result, on top of everything.

-3. Create channels to get the product in your customer's hands.
+3. Create channels to get the product into your customer's hands.

 The distribution pathways of your product can make or break the success of your marketing strategy.
 You must put your product in front of the right people on the ideal platform to convert sales.

 Don't wait until the last minute to start planning your marketing strategy.
-Weave marketing into every aspect of your brand, business, and product in order to make a seamless transition from concept to sale.
+Weave marketing into every aspect of your brand, business, and product to make a seamless transition from concept to sale.